anonwins/monero-block-scanner-php/README.md

 | 10,000       | ~10ms       | ~0.001ms    |
 | 1,000,000    | ~1000ms     | ~0.001ms    |

-**Tip:** For large sets, use a bloom filter for fast negatives and always confirm positives in a true array/DB.
-Even if your callback makes mistakes, outputs above 9999 XMR will be omitted by default.
+**Tip:** For large sets, use a bloom filter for very fast negatives.
+If you do, always validate candidates against your full list or DB of subaddresses/keys after scanning.

 ## Project Structure